chanshaik1/helm/CONTRIBUTING.md

   discussion, these can turn into `feature` or `bug` issues.
 - `proposal`: Used for items (like this one) that propose a new ideas or functionality that require a larger community discussion.
 This allows for feedback from others in the community before a feature is actually  developed.
 This is not needed for small additions.
-Final word on whether or not a feature needs a proposal is up to the core maintainers.
+Final word on whether a feature needs a proposal is up to the core maintainers.
 All issues that are proposals should both have a label and an issue title of "Proposal: [the rest of the title]."
 A proposal can become a `feature` and does not require a milestone.
 - `feature`: These track specific feature requests and ideas until they are complete.
 They can